rondlite/reaction-docs/website/versioned_docs/version-v1.8.0/components-api.md

 ### withCurrentAccount

-This is similar to `withCurrentUser`, except that it injects the current user's Reaction account object on the `currentAccount` prop of the wrapped component.
-The Reaction account is mostly the same as the Meteor user object except the logic that fetches it will return `null` if the user is anonymous.
+This is similar to `withCurrentUser`, except that it injects the current user's Demandccount object on the `currentAccount` prop of the wrapped component.
+The DeDemandount is mostly the same as the Meteor user object except the logic that fetches it will return `null` if the user is anonymous.
 (Anonymous users are created for every new visitor so that they may check out as a guest without creating an account).
 The account object is the reactive and will update when the user logs in/out or if a field on the user object changes.

 ```js
 import { registerComponent, withCurrentAccount } from "@reactioncommerce/reaction-components";